rodrigobaron/site/pages/posts/machine-learning-project-in-2020s.md

 4. **Simple models first** — Prefer most of the time (not always) to develop simple models first as baseline which is easier to understand, then iterate to complex ones.
 5. **Test everything** — Test infrastructure: make sure the infrastrucure is right; Test data: clean data give better results than model design; Test code: unit testing and integration testing; Test deployments: A/B testing and so.
 6. **Monitoring** — Monitor you models in production and compare their metrics over time and over environments.
-7. **Research** — After have a good model in stabilished try whenever possible build more complex solutions looking at machine learning research community or your own research development.
+7. **Research** — Once have a good model established, try whenever possible build more complex solutions by looking at the machine learning research community or make your own research development.

 ## Ending